aws-samples/aws-modernization-with-circleci/content/070_module_3/74_build_docker_job.md

 {{</highlight>}}

+You should already be familiar with the *docker:*, *step:s* and *checkout* job elements so we'll skip discussing them and focus on the remaining *- run:* elements in this job.

+**- setup_remote_docker** block creates [a remote Docker environment][1] configured to execute Docker commands.
+See [Running Docker Commands][2] for details.
+This essentially provides the Docker executor access to the Docker CLI which inturn, enables a Docker image build with a Docker container.

+**- attach_workspace:** block attaches the [CircleCI Workspace][3] that you created in the previous job.
+This command will provide the job access to the data saved earlier.

+**- aws-cli/install** leverages the [AWS CLI Orb][4] which provides the job access to the AWS CLI to execute AWS centric commands.

+**- aws-cli/setup:** leverages the [AWS CLI Orb][4] and its *setup* command to initialize the AWS cli to access AWS services with the AWS credentials defined in the *$AWS_ACCESS_KEY_ID* and *$AWS_SECRET_ACCESS_KEY* project environment variables defined earlier.

+**- run: name: Build Docker image** block has multiple commands listed in the **command:** element and we'll address them individually.

+- **export TAG=0.1.<< pipeline.number >>**
+    - Create an environment variable that incorporates the CircleCI [pipeline.number values][5] which serves as SemVer values that associate this image with this pipeline.
+- **echo 'export TAG='$TAG >> /tmp/ecr/ecr_envars**
+    - Saves the *$TAG* variable to the */tmp/ecr/ecr_envars* file for future use.
+- **source /tmp/ecr/ecr_envars**
+    - [sources][6] the */tmp/ecr/ecr_envars* file which reads and executes commands from the file specified as its argument in the current shell environment.
+- **docker build -t $ECR_PUBLIC_URI -t $ECR_PUBLIC_URI:$TAG .**
+    - [Builds and tags][7] the Docker image to push to the AWS ECR.
+The image build will be conducted according to the projects existing [Dockerfile][8] in the root of the repo.

+**- run: name: Push to AWS ECR Public** block has multiple commands listed in the **command:** element and we'll address them individually

+- **source /tmp/ecr/ecr_envars**
+    - [sources][6] the */tmp/ecr/ecr_envars* file which reads and executes commands from the file specified as its argument in the current shell environment.
+- **aws ecr-public get-login-password --region us-east-1 | docker login ---username AWS --password-stdin $ECR_URL**
+    - Executes the login commands from the AWS CLI that authorizes and grants the job access to the AWS ECR.
+- **docker push $ECR_PUBLIC_URI**
+    - Executes the [Docker push][9] command which uploads the image to the AWS ECR.

+Congratulations!
+You have created a new pipeline job that builds and pushes your Docker image to the AWs ECR.

+## Summary

+In this module you learned about Infrastructure as Code concepts and Hashicorp Terraform.
+You also learned how to create pipeline jobs that builds and AWS ECR and executes essential docker commands to build a Docker image and push it to the respective AWS ECR.

 You have completed this module, Now jump over to the next module **Continuos Deployment**, where you will learn how to:

 - Create AWS App Runner infrastructure